 Thought for the week

-Bishop Richard's Reflection for the Twenty-Ninth Sunday in Ordinary Time
+Bishop Richard's Reflection for The Fourth Sunday in Ordinary Time

-Bishop Richard's Podcast for the Twenty-Ninth Sunday in Ordinary Time
+Bishop Richard's video podcast for The Fourth Sunday in Ordinary Time

-Bishop Richard's Reflection for 17th October 2021 - The Twenty-Ninth Sunday in Ordinary Time
+Bishop Richard's Reflection for 29th January 2023 - The Fourth Sunday in Ordinary Time